Python-PyQt/PyQt6-Docs/docs/installation.rst

-Installing PyQt5
+Installing PyQt6
 ================

-Both the GPL and commercial versions of PyQt5 can be built from source packages or installed from binary wheels.
-Although this section concentrates on PyQt5 itself it applies equally to the related projects (i.e. PyQtWebEngine, PyQt3D, PyQtChart, PyQtDataVisualization and PyQtPurchasing).
+Both the GPL and commercial versions of PyQt6 can be built from sdists or installed from binary wheels.
+Although this section concentrates on PyQt6 itself it applies equally to the add-on projects (i.e. PyQt6-3D and PyQt6-NetworkAuth).

 Understanding the Correct Version to Install
 --------------------------------------------

-Historically the version number of PyQt bears no relation to the version of Qt supported.
-For example it wasn't even true that PyQt4 required Qt v4 as it would also build against Qt v5.
-People sometimes mistakenly believe that, for example, PyQt5 v5.13 is needed when building against Qt v5.13.
+People sometimes mistakenly believe that support for a particular version of Qt requires a matching version of PyQt.

 Qt uses `semantic versioning <https://semver.org/spec/v2.0.0.html>`__ when deciding on the version number of a release.
 In summary the major version is